linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 #### Hotspot

-Hotspot changes the connected network signal to Wi-Fi hotspot, so that other devices nearby can connect to the hotspot and surf the Internet.
+Hotspot changes the connected network signal to WLAN hotspot, so that other devices nearby can connect to the hotspot and surf the Internet.
 To enable hotspot, your computer must connect to a network and have a wireless network adapter.

 1. On the homepage of Control Center, click ![network_normal](../common/network_normal.svg).
 2. Click **Personal Hotspot**.